\(\Im\in\int\int\)

 optimization

-For some function \(f: \mathbb{R} \mapsto \mathbb{R} \), we can approximate the rate of change over some interval with \[ \frac{\Delta f}{\Delta x} := \frac{f(x + \Delta x) - f(x)}{\Delta x} \] and to figure out the behavior of the function near a single "point", we can take the definition above, let the interval approach zero, and denote this infinitesimal behavior with \(\frac{d}{dx}: (\mathbb{R} \to \mathbb{R}) \to (\mathbb{R} \to \mathbb{R})\), calling it the derivative of f with respect to x: \[ \frac{df}{dx} := \lim_{\Delta x \to 0} \frac{f(x + \Delta x) - f(x)}{\Delta x} \] This operator takes a differentiable function (the limit exists) and maps it over to its derivative function.
+For some function \(f: \mathbb{R} \mapsto \mathbb{R} \), we can approximate the rate of change over some interval with \[ \frac{\Delta f}{\Delta x} := \frac{f(x + \Delta x) - f(x)}{\Delta x} \] and to determine the behavior of the function near a single "point", we can take the definition above, let the interval approach zero, and denote this infinitesimal behavior with \(\frac{d}{dx}: (\mathbb{R} \to \mathbb{R}) \to (\mathbb{R} \to \mathbb{R})\), calling it the derivative of f with respect to x: \[ \frac{df}{dx} := \lim_{\Delta x \to 0} \frac{f(x + \Delta x) - f(x)}{\Delta x} \] This operator takes a differentiable function (the limit exists) and maps it over to its derivative function.
 The limit of the input expression above exists when ...

 Multivariate optimization:\(\, \nabla f\)